ericfortis/mockaton/README.md

 interface Config {
   mocksDir: string
   staticDir?: string
-  host?: string, // 'localhost'
-  port?: number // 0 auto-assigned
-  delay?: number // 1200 ms
-  cookies?: object
-  database?: object // for "Transforms" skipOpen?: boolean // Prevents opening the dashboard in a browser
+  host?: string, // defaults to 'localhost' port?: number // defaults to 0, which means auto-assigned delay?: number // defaults to 1200 (ms) cookies?: object database?: object // for "Transforms" skipOpen?: boolean // Prevents opening the dashboard in a browser